konekoya/Bible/README.md

-#An offline Bible study application
+#Bible study application

-This is an application that you can use even when you don't have the Internet connection, for now, we only provide Chinese version.
-Maybe we will add more languages support down the road.
+This application is designed specifically for New City Church Sunday gathering.

 The original Bible content and codes are from http://springbible.fhl.net/OfflineBible/offline.html